Geometric Dominating Set and Set Cover via Local Search: Introduction

 \subsection{Organization}

 In Section~\ref{S-Alg}, we present a general algorithm based on the local search technique.
-For the sake of completeness, we show the top-view of the analysis technique of local search which was introduced by Chan \& Har-Peled~\cite{ChanH09} and Mustafa \& Ray~\cite{MustafaR10}.
-In Section~\ref{tools}, we prove two results for a set of convex pseudodisks which are common tools for analyzing both dominating set and geometric set cover problem.
-Thereafter, in Section~\ref{convPoly} we prove the locality condition for dominating set when the objects are homothetic convex polygons, and in Section~\ref{setCover} we prove the locality condition for geometric set cover problem when the objects are convex pseudodisks.
+For the sake of completeness, we present a high-level view of the analysis technique of local search which was introduced by Chan \& Har-Peled~\cite{ChanH09} and Mustafa \& Ray~\cite{MustafaR10}.
+In Section~\ref{tools}, we prove two results for a set of pseudodisks which are common tools for analyzing both dominating-set and geometric set-cover problem.
+Thereafter, in Section~\ref{convPoly} and Section~\ref{Appendix} we prove the locality condition for the dominating-set prolem when the objects are homothets of a convex polygon and of a centrally symmetric convex polygon, respectively.
+In Section~\ref{setCover}, we prove the locality condition for {the} geometric set-cover problem when the objects are convex pseudodisks.